aschmidt75/docker-workshop/docker.d/slides/microservice/slides.md

   * optimize worker.properties generation
   * check `docker exec ...` graceful httpd restart
     - `docker exec $CID '/bin/bash -c "/usr/sbin/apachectl graceful"'`
+  * use fig to coordinate and config the swarm!

 ***
 It´s up to you!